mbpod10/rails_user_practice/README.md

 puts "Seed Created"
 ```

+- NOTE: The second user does not have Information, this will be used to test Create Information client side
   run `rails db:seed` to populate database

 ## Create User Routes To Show Relationship Between User and Information

-- in `routes.db` create the following routes
+- in `routes.rb` create the following routes

 ```
 resources :information